Mikeware/SpaceBattleArena/doc/games/baublehunt.md

 ##[BaubleHunt]

 ###ship_cargo_size = int
-The maximum number of baubles each ship can carry.
+The maximum weight of baubles each ship can carry.

 ###respawn_bauble_on_collect = boolean
 Should a new bauble be spawned every time one is collected?